-Let “Be Mindful; Be Happy” The Mantra for Your 2021
+Let “Be Mindful; Be Happy” The Mantra for This Year

 With the new year marking new beginnings, a common practice followed by many is to adhere to a new mantra in their lives.
-While many of you might have finalized your resolutions for the year 2020 others might be struggling to find one.
-Well, to help you with the same, we would recommend you make this your 2020 mantra-
+While many of you might have finalized your resolutions for this year others might be struggling to find one.
+Well, to help you with the same, we would recommend you make this your 2024 mantra-

 “Be Mindful; Be happy”

 In recent years, the concept of mindfulness practice has gained a lot of recognition.
 This practice not only guarantees happiness but offers other health benefits as well.
 But, before you make it a mantra of your life, let us understand this practice.

 “Wherever you are there”- Jim Elliot

 Ideally, mindfulness is the art of being in the “here and now.”
 In other words, it allows us to be aware of the present moment rather than dwelling in the past or swinging in the future.

 Being mindful of your surroundings allows you to:

 - Observe the life as it is happening rather than just looking at it.

 - Accept the current situation without judging it.